triump0870/mdb/README.md

 API Documentation
 ------------------------
 This is Fynd Movie Task API resource documatation.
+To test the APIs use these demo users

+    username: temp@temp.com
+    password: temp

+  username: demo@demo.com
+  password: demo

 The API provides endpoints for movies and users.
 It can be accessed via a simple API call.